How to Start Day Trading?

 If you are a new trader, the answer is ‘no.’ As a career, day trading can be exceptionally challenging, especially if you are a novice trader.
 You need to understand more than just the basics of trading.
 It would help if you had a clear goal, good capital, and an expert eye to succeed as a day trader.

 • Day trading is time-consuming as well.
-You need to test different strategies and then test them to find the right for you.
+You need to test different strategies and then test them to find the right one for you.
 This process in itself demands devotion.
 Additionally, you cannot be a part-time day trader.
-As you need to keep an eye on the slightest price movement, you cannot afford to miss anything.
+It would help if you kept an eye on the slightest price movement so you cannot afford to miss anything.

 How much can you make day trading?